 The mower will certainly be getting more of a workout these days so it’s no surprise lawn care has a special mention in our summer gardening guide.

-Don’t go TOO short – It can be tempting to think that by cutting your grass that little bit shorter means you’ll get an extra few weeks out of your lawn.
+Don’t cut your grass TOO short – It can be tempting to think that by cutting your grass that little bit shorter means you’ll get an extra few weeks out of your lawn.
 But don’t go too short because it can weaken or kill your grass and make it more vulnerable to weed invasions.
 By raising your mower blades you won’t run the risk of going too short and longer grass means longer roots and cooler soil.

 Light it up